A guest Post by Lilly Miller

 Firstly, it all starts with a detailed analysis of your needs and financial capabilities.
 If you’re working with a business loan, then you have to make sure that the loan amount is enough to cover all the equipment you might need to set up your business, but also any additional equipment you might need down the road.
 To do this, you need to have a comprehensive list of tech and other pieces of equipment needed to run an effective and efficient operation.

 Before you apply for a loan or before you even start looking for equipment providers, make sure to run an internal analysis.
 List the most important tech and equipment you need per team and department, according to your workload and number of employees.
+If you are planning to get loans, use an equipment loan calculator to compute the monthly fees and total amount you’re going to pay.
+This will also help you eliminate purchasing unnecessary or non-urgent equipment.

 Next, assess your growth plan and forecasts, and factor in any equipment and tech you might need in a couple of months’ time, or even a couple of years.
 Planning this far ahead will ensure you never get caught off guard, and it helps with business continuity.